mcarter/csp/spec/csp.markdown

 ### 3.5 Content reflection ###

 Sometimes the client needs a particular static resource in order to make a Comet transport function.
-The client can make a request to the `/reflect` url, and include a `DATA` variable (specified by the querystring parameter `data`), either in the url or in an HTTP `POST` body, and a page will be returned with the contents of that variable.
+The client can make a request to the `/reflect` url, and include a `DATA` variable (specified by the query string parameter `data`), either in the url or in an HTTP `POST` body, and a page will be returned with the contents of that variable.

 ## 4. Example Session ##